JADES + JEMS: A Detailed Look at the Buildup of Central Stellar Cores and Suppression of Star Formation in Galaxies at Redshifts 3 < z < 4.5: Observations Analysis

 \subsection{Measuring Morphological Properties of the Substructures}

 To estimate intrinsic stellar masses (Section \ref{sec:masses}) and stellar-mass surface densities (Section \ref{dis:quench}) of the clumpy substructures, we perform PSF-convolved morphological fitting.
 For each one of the galaxies, we simultaneously model the 2D light distributions of all clumpy substructures with the fitting code {\sc forcepho} (Johnson et al. 2023 in preparation), which adopts a fully MCMC framework and performs the fitting on the basis of individual NIRCam exposures, as opposed to performing the fitting in a drizzled image (i.e., a mosaic).
 In this way, parameter uncertainties are better estimated because correlations of adjacent image pixels, and, more importantly here given the complex morphologies of the galaxies, correlations of fluxes from neighbouring substructures are naturally taken into account (see \citealt{Robertson2022} and \citealt{Tacchella2023} for a brief discussion).

 A redder NIRCam filter generally better probes the stellar-mass distribution.
 Meanwhile, a better angular resolution also helps to better separate fluxes from individual substructures.
-As Figures \ref{fig:poststamps} and \ref{fig:poststamps_cont} show, it becomes increasingly difficult to separate individual substructures in images of longer-wavelength filters owing to their worse angular resolutions compared to shorter wavelengths.
+The combination of the poorer imaging angular resolution of longer-wavelength filters and the younger stellar populations of off-center clumps (i.e. their SEDs are bluer) makes it increasingly difficult to morphologically decompose individual substructures using images of longer-wavelength filters.
 We thus perform the {\sc forcepho} analysis using the reddest NIRCam's SW filter we have, i.e., F210M which probes rest-frame $\sim$ 5000\AA\ of the six galaxies.
 Finally, we model each clumpy substructure using a single S\'{e}rsic profile.

 Figure \ref{fig:fpho} shows results of the {\sc forcepho} fitting.
 As the residual map shows, each one of the substructures is well fit by a single S\'{e}rsic profile.
 The $\chi$ map also confirms the presence of the Smooth component surrounding the clumpy substructures in each one of the galaxies.
 Ideally, in the {\sc forcepho} fitting we could add an additional morphological component to model this Smooth component together with the clumpy substructures.
 However, we find that a single S\'{e}rsic profile is unable to describe the Smooth component, because its morphology is rather complex with large-scale asymmetries.
 In principle, we could assume a more complex model for it, e.g., a summation of several S\'{e}rsic profiles.
 But such a model is purely arbitrary and it would be hard to understand and control the systematic errors behind it.
 We therefore decide not to model the Smooth component in the {\sc forcepho} fitting.
 One concern is then how this can affect the morphological fits to the clumpy substructures.
 While it can be significant for faint clumps C2 and C3, we argue that the effect should be minor for C1 (which is the focus of this work) because the ratio of the median residual flux (primarily from the Smooth component) to the peak flux of C1 is only $\sim 0.1-4\%$.